York Liberal Democrats has become the largest party in York City Council, with 21 seats out of the 24 needed for a majority.

 John was particularly concerned with how national politics seemed to have seeped into the local elections this year.
 Saying that it saddened him that constituents might ask about national issues that he and other candidates could have no impact on.

-The other option for The Liberal Democrats would be to get an agreement from the opposition not to block the election of a new leader.
+The other option is for the opposition to not to block the election of a new leader.
+Meaning the Liberal Democrats would be to liaise with other parties to gain an agreement.

 Either way, in the next few days, it is expected that York Liberal Democrat leader Keith Aspden will become leader of York City Council.